joemasilotti/masilotti.com/_posts/turbo-ios/2021-02-26-url-routing.md

 }
 ```

-By setting the navigation controller’s `viewControllers` property directly we don’t trigger any animations.
+By setting the navigation controller’s `viewControllers` property directly, we don’t trigger any animations.
 It all happens at the same time we get a seamless transition into replacing the screen.

 ## 2. Path configuration